-junpublish [-h] | [-V]
+junpublish [-u user_name] [-f flow_name]

 You use the jpublish command to unpublish a target flow from Process Manager.
 Unplublished target flows can no longer be referred to other flows and flow arrays.

 Only Process Manager administrators and control administrators can unpublish target flows.